algenty/flowcharting-repository/STARTED.md

 ## Advanced

-Double click on empty zone without shape don't work, to zoom on a portion of the graph, we need to create zone like it.
+Double click on empty zone without shape don't work, to zoom on a portion of the graph, we need to create a zone like it :

 1. Uncheck "Download Source".
 2. Replace source by value of this [model](https://raw.githubusercontent.com/algenty/flowcharting-repository/master/graphs/ch2_zone.drawio)